PaulBatchelor/the_sporth_cookbook/ftables.md

 {{TITLE}}

-F-tables, or "function tables" are terms that I borrowed from the Csound language.
+F-tables, or "function tables" are terms borrowed from the Csound language.
 Simply put, ftables are arrays of floating point values.
 They are often used by audio-rate signal generators in Sporth like samplers and table-lookup oscillators.